CPCS Innocence Program

 Libby HugetzSend Email

-Elizabeth (“Libby”) Hugetz joined the Innocence Program in 2021 for a two year grant-funded Staff Counsel rotation.
-In her current position, she reviews new applications and provides litigation support in state innocence cases.
-She also serves as the liaison with our grant partners at the Boston College Innocence Program and the Suffolk County Integrity Review Bureau.
+Elizabeth (“Libby”) Hugetz joined the Innocence Program in 2021 for a grant-funded litigation rotation, and in 2024 she was hired as the unit’s second full time staff counsel.
+In her current position, she oversees the unit’s groundbreaking data project and statewide hair review, reviews new applications and litigates innocence cases.
+She also serves as the liaison with our grant partner at the Boston College Innocence Program.
 Attorney Hugetz first joined CPCS in 2012 as a trial attorney in the Lowell District Court Trial Unit.
 She later moved to the Lowell Superior Court Unit where she remained prior to her rotation with the Innocence Program.
 Attorney Hugetz earned a J.D. from Boston University School of Law (2012) and a M.A. from the Paul H. Nitze School of Advanced International Studies at Johns Hopkins University (2012).
 She has contributed to several publications, and presented at continuing legal education programs across the Commonwealth.
 Attorney Hugetz currently sits on the board of the Greater Lowell Bar Association.

 Lead Investigator